April 18, 2025

 For expats who became members after August 1998, you are only able to do full withdrawal from the entire account once you have reached the age of 55.
 There are, unfortunately, no other withdrawal options available for expats, such as the ability to schedule a monthly withdrawal on EPF’s dividends.

-The benefits of EPF for expats
+The Benefits of EPF for Foreign Employees in Malaysia

 There are certain unique benefits that EPF offers as a pension fund that can be quite beneficial for expats who intend to retire in Malaysia or stay long enough to reap its rewards.